 Midwest Folklife Festival

 ongoing since 2001

 This annual festival showcases the rich cultural arts and traditions of the Upper Midwest.
-The Midwest Folklife Festival is a project of the folk arts programs and state arts agencies of Illinois, Indiana, Iowa, Minnesota and Wisconsin.
+The Midwest Folklife Festival is a project of varying combinations of the folk arts programs and state arts agencies of Illinois, Indiana, Iowa, Michigan, Minnesota and Wisconsin.